Latest posts by M DeMarco (see all)

 Question 1: So, why don’t you like him or her?

 Maybe the new BF won’t shut up about World of Warcraft and he chews with his mouthful.
 Maybe the new GF is shallow and only talks about make-up.
-Annoying stuff.
+We all have annoying habits, so why so you think she’s dating a loser?

 However, if there’s any suspicion that there’s something potentially dangerous about the relationship, then skip questions #2 – #5 because you need to address this ASAP.
-If there’s drug or alcohol problems, emotional manipulation, or physical abuse you need to sit her down and firmly and considerately lay out your concerns with her.
+If there are drug or alcohol problems, emotional manipulation or physical abuse, you need to sit her down and firmly and considerately lay out your concerns with her.

 Question 2: Have you given him or her a second chance?